vamsihemadri/fampay/README.md

 **Quick Setup:** The project is on docker and can be run with below commands:

-* Build docker image: `docker build --rm -t zoom-datastore . [--build-arg key=value]`.
+* Build docker image: `docker build --rm -t zoom-datastore . `.
 The following build-args are supported:
-    * `PROPERTIES_PATH`: path of directory to read *application.properties* and *flyway.properties*.
-The path must be in the build context.
-Use tmp directory to copy file(s) which are not in context.
-Default: src/main/resources

 * Run docker container: `docker run -p 8080:8080 zoom-datastore`

 **Gradle Wrapper** The project uses gradle wrapper: